How To Get Rid Of Butt Acne Scars

 How do I get Rid of Pimples on My Bum?

 With buttne, prevention is key.
-So try some self-care steps to keep the condition at bay:
+So try some self-care steps to keep the condition at bay like exfoliation, and don't forget to moisturize:

 - Tight Isn’t Always Right: Try to skip tight clothing if you can.
 This will reduce friction against the skin and won’t allow for the trapping of heat or sweat.